Consumer medicine information

 Absorption.

-Inhaled oxygen is transported via the airways to the lung with the inspired air.
+Inhaled oxygen is transported via the airways to the lungs with the inspired air.
 Oxygen is absorbed in the alveoli by gas exchange resulting from the difference in partial pressure from the inspired air/gas mixture to the capillary blood.
 Increasing the inhaled oxygen concentration (i.e. inspired gas oxygen fraction, FiO2), is intended to compensate for problems of ventilation, diffusion and ventilation/perfusion mismatch, by increasing the alveolar partial pressure of oxygen.

 Distribution.